A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Summary and Discussion

-Because of these difficulties in controlling $P_{\rm astro}$ we have seen so far, the authors consider that controlling $q$-values is a reasonable method to estimate FDR of a particular event.
-In this paper, we demonstrated the $q$-value estimation in the search for gravitational waves from compact binary coalescences. { The estimation of the $q$-value gives us the difffent criterion of the significance from the $P_{\rm astro}$.
-In addition,} it can be applicable to other searches for gravitational waves, because our procedure to estimate $q$-value is not restricted to the specific search for the gravitational wave whose true background distribution of detection statistic is difficult to know, because our procedure to estimate $q$-values is based on the empirical distribution, which is always available by time-shifting of time-series data of different detectors.
+We also note that the procedure for estimating $q$-value presented in this paper can be applicable to other searches for gravitational waves.
+Our procedure for estimating $q$-value is not restricted to the specific searches for the gravitational waves whose true background distribution of detection statistic is difficult to know, because our procedure is based on the empirical distribution, which is always available by time-shifting of time-series data of different detectors.